-It won't be long before I'll start thinking about which seeds to sow this year.
+It won’t be long before we start planning our gardens for next year, and thinking about which seeds to sow.

-To store my seeds, I like to reuse the small containers that condiments come in with take out food.
+My favorite way to store seeds from the garden is to put them into those small containers that condiments come in with take out food.

 I like these because they are lightweight, small, easy to store, reusable… and of course, because they are free!